freshbitsweb/website/README.md

     Note: 1.
 Please optimize only single time other wise generated photo quality will be bad.

 10) Link to optimize the video `https://www.media.io/video-compressor.html`.

+# Blog articles

+- We are fetching blog articles from the [Hashnode API](https://api.hashnode.com/) which is open for all.
+- The ajax request is made on the page load to the Netlify function in the `functions/fetch_blogs.js` file.
+- Last two blog articles are displayed on the home page.